-Our speakers for this year's Creative Cities Convention audio visual and podcast content are an inspirational mix of industry experts who share their own unique insights and expertise.
+Our speakers for this year's Creative Cities Convention audio visual and podcast content were an inspirational mix of industry experts who shared their own unique insights and expertise.

 See below for our list of speakers (listed alphabetically)

 Commissioning Editor, BBC Daytime

 Muslim joined the BBC 17 years ago and has produced content for TV, Radio and Online.

 Starting as a Researcher in TV Ents he moved to Radio to produce programmes, features, documentaries, live sessions and outside broadcasts for Radio 1 and was part of the launch team for BBC Introducing where he gave a then unknown Calvin Harris his first Radio 1 live session.
 After 8 years in Radio he became Project Lead on strategic initiatives for BBC Scotland and returned to production as a co-creator of the award-winning digital youth brand BBC The Social where he commissioned over 1600 multi-genre items including a true crime podcast and a gritty YouTube drama.

 Since joining the Daytime Commissioning team as an Assistant Commissioner in 2017 he has worked with Jo Street and looks after returning titles; Antiques Road Trip, Homes Under The Hammer, Money For Nothing, Impossible and Eggheads.
 His first daytime commission, The Customer Is Always Right will air later this spring.